armoniax/amc-dev-docs/docs/API/Action-API.md

         - size	- The size of the serialization operation, in bytes

 ## Action CPP API
-Type safe C++ encapsulation of Action C API
+safe C++ encapsulation of Action C API

 ### Class